 Hydrobromic acid is used primarily for the production of certain inorganic bromides, especially calcium, zinc, and sodium bromides.
 This compound is a very good reagent for the processing of organobromine compounds.
 Several ethers are cleaved to HBr.
 This compound also catalyzes certain alkylation reactions that have applications in the extraction of ores.

 Hydroiodic acid (sometimes referred to as hydriodic acid) is an extremely acidic solution of hydrogen iodide and water.
 This compound is known to be the second strongest acid of hydrogen and a halogen (the strongest being hydrostatic acid).
 Hydroiodic acid is a widely used chemical reagent.
 This compound has the ability to completely ionize when placed in an aqueous solution.

 Under standard conditions for temperature and pressure, this compound exists as a colourless liquid which has a slightly acrid odour.
 The density of hydroiodic acid is approximately equal to 1.7 grams per millilitre under standard conditions.
-This acid is known to have a boiling point of 400 Kelvin or 127 degrees celsius.
+This acid is known to have a boiling point of 400 Kelvin or 127 degrees Celsius.

 Sulfuric Acid (H2SO4)

 The corrosiveness of this compound can be attributed mainly to its strong acidic nature (and also its oxidizing properties when it is kept at high concentrations).
-Sulfuric acid is also known to be hygroscopic.
+Sulphuric acid is also known to be hygroscopic.
 It absorbs water vapour from the air readily.
-It is important to note that sulfuric acid can cause serious chemical burns on contact and even secondary thermal burns.
+It is important to note that sulphuric acid can cause serious chemical burns on contact and even secondary thermal burns.
 This is the reason why, even at lower concentrations, it is thought to be very dangerous.

 Nitric Acid (HNO3)